erikgrinn/erikgrinn/README.md

-- 👋 Hi, I’m @erikgrinn
-- 👀 I’m interested in full-stack development and data analytics
-- 🌱 I’m currently learning JavaScript and Python
-- 📫 How to reach me: grinn.erik@gmail.com
+- B.S. in CS from Oregon State University
+- IT certifications with CompTIA (and Cisco in progress)
+- Passionate about Data Structures and Algorithms, Web Development, and Computer Networking

 <!---
 erikgrinn/erikgrinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.